Ruger 10/22: Magazines

+Variants

 The 10/22 is available in a wide variety of configurations.
 In 2015, the Ruger 10/22 came in 11 different models, not counting distributor exclusives.
-The Carbine came in three models; the Tactical, Takedown and Target each had two models; the Sporter and Compact each had one model.
+The Carbine came in three models: the Tactical, Takedown, and Target, each with two models; the Sporter and Compact, each with one model.
 The discontinued 10/22 International model was fitted with a Mannlicher stock.
 Standard barrel lengths are 20" in the 10/22 Rifle, 181/2" in the 10/22 Carbine, and 161/8" in the 10/22 Compact Rifle which is also fitted with a shorter stock.
 All .22 Long Rifle versions use an aluminum receiver, while the discontinued .22 Magnum version used a steel receiver with integral scope bases.

 10/22 Carbine

 Standard model with 18.5" barrel.
 Offered with hardwood or black synthetic stocks, black alloy, or stainless steel receivers and a model fitted with LaserMax laser sight.